 Just follow these simple best practices we’ve rounded up from real estate experts who’ve sold lots of homes with solar panels, plus research from the country’s top solar associations and organizations.

-More and more homes are running on sun: It’s not just California
+More and more homes are running on sun

-According to the Solar Energy Industries Association, the costs for installing solar panels has dropped more than 70% over the last decade and the market continues to diversify as more national and regional installers enter the picture.
-The 30% federal solar tax credit, which will start to decrease in 2020, has also made solar more affordable for many Americans.
+According to the Solar Energy Industries Association, the cost to install solar panels has dropped more than 50% over the last decade, and the market continues to diversify as more national and regional installers enter the picture.
+The 30% federal solar tax credit has also made solar panels more affordable for many Americans.

 Even as the market broadens across the country, homeowners who’ve opted to install solar still have to contend with a few logistics when the time comes to sell their house, including what’s still owed on their system lease, the age of their panels, and making sure buyers understand the advantages of solar.